Parker Place

 It contains about 150 stores.
 Its Chinese name literally translates to "Hundred Stores".
 Most of its stores are mid-sized and there are no real dominant tenants.

 In popular culture

 Parker Place was one of the filming locations in the CBC Television miniseries Dragon Boys.
+Parker Place is set to appear on the tenth season of The Amazing Race Canada.